 A hard-nosed winger who fought his way from the British Columbia junior leagues to the NHL, embodying grit and perseverance on every shift.

-Aaron Volpatti's path to the NHL was not a story of draft-day fanfare, but of sheer will.
-Undrafted after his junior career, he walked on to the University of Vermont hockey team, where his punishing physical play and work ethic turned heads.
-He signed as a free agent with his hometown Vancouver Canucks, a dream realized through force of effort.
-His style was uncomplicated: forecheck with menace, deliver crushing hits, and defend teammates.
-A serious neck injury suffered in a fight during the 2011 season threatened his career, but he battled back to play again.
-After Vancouver, he brought his brand of toughness to the Washington Capitals.
-His career was cut shorter than most by injury, but it stands as a testament to the player who carves out a role not with flash, but with foundational, physical hockey.
+Aaron Volpatti walked onto the University of Vermont hockey team undrafted after his junior career.
+His punishing physical play and work ethic turned heads.
+He signed as a free agent with his hometown Vancouver Canucks, realizing a dream through sheer effort.
+His style: forecheck with menace, deliver crushing hits, defend teammates.
+A serious neck injury from a fight in 2011 threatened his career, but he battled back to play again.
+He later brought his brand of toughness to the Washington Capitals.
+Injuries shortened his career, but he carved a role through foundational, physical hockey.

 1981–1996